Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/user_guide/cli_reference.md

 **Options:**
 - `--profiles-dir PATH` - Path to dbt profiles directory
+- `--target, -t TEXT` - The dbt target to use (overrides DBT_TARGET env var and profiles.yml default)
 - `--skip STAGES` - Comma-separated list of stages to skip
 - `--only STAGES` - Run only these stages
 - `--select SELECTOR` - dbt resource selection syntax